PART 33: JULIE’S SECRET

 “I…” Julie felt her throat go dry.
-To her surprise, she realized that she wanted to tell him.
+She wanted to tell him.
 To tell someone who knew her, before she would be forced to spill all about her life to some counsellor who was liable to completely misunderstand.
 Yet even so, the words wouldn’t come.
-“I… I c-can’t…”
+“I… c-can’t…”

 He turned away.
 Julie found her breaths becoming shallower.
 “But now?” he continued.
 “Julie, I’m at a loss.
 Maybe Corry’s right after all.
-Maybe the only person who really matters to Julie LaMille is Julie LaMille.
+Maybe the only person who ever mattered to Julie LaMille was Julie LaMille.
 And if that’s true, then… then she sure doesn’t need me hanging around her any more.”

 “Then tell me,” Clarke said, turning back to her.

 Clarke lowered his chin to her shoulder.
 “Maybe I’m a glutton for punishment,” he replied.
-“Or too naive to understand how bad things really are.
+“Or I’m a naive guy who can’t understand how bad this stuff really is.
 But honestly… I’ve seen you smile.
 And I still think that deep down, you’re not half as bad as you think you are.
 Not really.”

 Julie turned, and she found her own arms encircling Clarke as he straightened, and she rested her own head upon his shoulder.
 The silence that followed his comment seemed to stretch on for an eternity.
 It might have been seconds, or hours, Julie didn’t know.
 However, once the words started to spill out of her mouth, she found that she couldn’t stop them.

 “It’s my p-parents, Phil,” she admitted, a lump forming in her throat.
 “They don’t love me, you see.
-Never have.
+They never have.
 Never even wanted me.
 My mom, she hates me, and my dad, he wanted a son.
-And they’ve never, ever let me forget that.”
+And as their only child, they’ve never, ever let me forget that.”